 EUCC Baltic Office

-🧡 Increased capacity of delivering wellbeing recreation experiences, products, and services.
+Increased capacity of delivering wellbeing recreation experiences, products, an services.

 International collaboration is at the centre of LNU’s development strategies.
 LNU’s goal is to offer education that encourages working life experience and stimulate an entrepreneurial approach in an international context trough using recent technological advances e.g. LNUPlay.
 Having a large share of LNU’s international students, the School of Business and Economics is committed to consistent focus on developing practice-related courses and educational material.
 LNU has a strong ability to attract cutting-edge competence and has shown the ability to strengthen professional educations and training by integrating scientific and occupational competence in planning and developing education.
 Through an increased participation in externally-funded collaboration projects LNU strengthens its international position in the research and education community.
 To achieve this goal all LNU researchers have the opportunity to establish lasting international contacts with the aim of maintaining diversity and contributing to sustainable development.
 Website: www.lnu.se/en/